 strict physical distancing, students in quarantine or isolation).

-For Spring 2021, Residence Life will utilize prescheduled appointments for early arrival move-in and will schedule priority move-in days to limit the number of students moving in at any particular time.
-Student will be limited to two (2) individuals assisting them during their move-in time.
-Halls will also limit the size, frequency and duration of programs and activities while providing a safe, engaging on-campus living experience.
-Custodial staff has enhanced campus cleaning and disinfecting of frequently touched surfaces including those in residence halls.
+Residence Halls will limit the size, frequency and duration of their programs and activities while providing a safe, engaging on-campus living experience.
+Custodial staff has enhanced campus cleaning techniques as a response to the pandemic, and frequently disinfects public surfaces, including those in residence halls.
 There are also ongoing educational programs centered around health and safety, with particular attention to living in a COVID-prepared campus.

 The UAM Freshman Residential Housing Policy states that all first-year students are required to live on campus for one academic year unless an exception to the policy is accepted.
 Exceptions are made on a case-by-case basis for students who submit the Freshman Housing Exemption Request.